-The UN Department of Peace Operations (DPO), the United Nations Institute for Training and Research (UNITAR), the Organisation Internationale de la Francophonie (OIF) and the government of France reiterate their commitment to promote gender equality and women empowerment, particularly in the context of peacekeeping operations where the protection of women and girls and their participation in peace processes remain a major challenge.
+The Military Gender Adviser (MGA) training program is a project designed by the United Nations Institute for Training and Research (UNITAR) in partnership with the UN Department of Peace Operations (DPO) and the support of France and the Organisation Internationale de la Francophonie (OIF) to ensure the integration of a gender perspective in the implementation of peace operations mandates in contexts where the protection of women, girls and gender and sexual minorities and their participation in peace processes remains a significant challenge.

 This first-ever UN training for Military Gender Advisors (MGAs) and Military Gender Focal Points (MGFPs) in peace operations is part of the advancement of the Women, Peace and Security (WPS) Agenda and the Uniform Gender Strategy 2018-2028.

 This training program comprises two components, an online training that provides the knowledge and skills necessary to become a MGA, and a face-to-face training that allows participants to deepen their understanding and develop the leadership skills required to perform this function.

 What is a Military Gender Advisor?